borumlab/response/README.md

     ## [1] "No therapy days, therefore response and score values will not be calculated"

-In this case, you will not be given any seizure reponse output.
+In this case, you will not be given any seizure score output.

-#### Calculating med response values
+#### Calculating med score values

-Similarly to seizure response, the first step in calculating med response values will be to obtain the med load.
-In this process, med load is defined as \[include definition of med load here\] per day.
-Also of interest is med number, which is the number of meds prescribed to a patient per day.
+Similarly to seizure score, the first step in calculating med score values will be to obtain the med load.
+In this process, med load is defined as the sum of prescribed med dose divided by minimum med dose (from clinical pharmacology) per patient weight (kg) per med per day.
+Also of interest is med number or med frequency, which is the number of meds prescribed to a patient per day.
 These values will be needed in order to calculate med response values.

 To calculate daily med loads and med numbers, type this into your R console: